 The 6-week neonatal component of the ZDV chemoprophylactic regimen should be discussed with the mother and offered for the newborn.
 ZDV should be initiated as soon as possible after delivery, preferably within 6-12 hours of birth.
 Some clinicians may use ZDV in combination with other antiretroviral drugs, particularly if the mother is known or suspected to have ZDV-resistant virus.
-However, the efficacy of this approach for prevention of transmission is unknown, and appropriate dosing regimens for neonates are incompletely defined.
+However, the efficacy of this approach for prevention of transmission has not been proven in clinical trials, and appropriate dosing regimens for neonates are incompletely defined for many drugs.
 In the immediate postpartum period, the woman should undergo appropriate assessments (e.g., CD4+ count and HIV-1 RNA copy number) to determine if antiretroviral therapy is required for her own health.
 The infant should undergo early diagnostic testing so that if he or she is HIV-1 infected, treatment can be initiated as soon as possible.

-Definitive data are not available to address whether ZDV administered only during the neonatal period would reduce the risk of perinatal transmission.
-Epidemiologic data from a New York State study indicate a decline in transmission when infants were given ZDV for the first 6 weeks of life compared with no prophylaxis [69, 70].
-Transmission rates were 9% (95% CI = 4.1% - 17.5%) with ZDV prophylaxis of newborns only (initiated within 48 hours after birth) versus 18% (95% CI = 7.7%-34.3%) with prophylaxis initiated after 48 hours, and 27% (95% CI = 21%-33%) with no ZDV prophylaxis /69/.
+Postexposure prophylaxis has prevented retroviral infection in some studies involving animals [137-139].
+Definitive clinical trial data in humans are not available to address whether ZDV administered only during the neonatal period would reduce the risk of perinatal transmission.
+Epidemiologic data from a New York State study indicate a decline in transmission when infants were given ZDV for the first 6 weeks of life compared with no prophylaxis [84, 85].
+Transmission rates were 9% (95% CI = 4.1%-17.5%) with ZDV prophylaxis of newborns only (initiated within 48 hours after birth) versus 18% (95% CI = 7.7%-34.3%) with prophylaxis initiated after 48 hours, and 27% (95% CI = 21%-33%) with no ZDV prophylaxis [84].
 Epidemiologic data from North Carolina did not demonstrate a benefit of ZDV for newborns only compared with no prophylaxis [6].
 Transmission rates were 27% (95% CI = 8%-55%) with prophylaxis of newborns only and 31% (95% CI = 24%-39%) with no prophylaxis.
 The timing of initiation of infant prophylaxis was not defined in this study.
-Data from a case-control study of postexposure prophylaxis of health-care workers who had nosocomial percutaneous exposure to blood from HIV-1 infected persons indicate that ZDV administration was associated with a 79% reduction in the risk for HIV-1 seroconversion following exposure [71].
-Postexposure prophylaxis also has prevented retroviral infection in some studies involving animals [122-124].